Television: LD

 Low-definition television or LDTV refers to television systems that have a lower screen resolution than standard-definition television systems such 240p (320*240).
 It is used in handheld television.
 The most common source of LDTV programming is the Internet, where mass distribution of higher-resolution video files could overwhelm computer servers and take too long to download.
 Many mobile phones and portable devices such as Apple's iPod Nano, or Sony's PlayStation Portable use LDTV video, as higher-resolution files would be excessive to the needs of their small screens (320×240 and 480×272 pixels respectively).
-The current generation of iPod Nanos have LDTV screens, as do the first three generations of iPod Touch and iPhone (480×320).
-For the first years of its existence, YouTube offered only one, low-definition resolution of 320x240p at 30fps or less.
-A standard, consumer grade videotape can be considered SDTV due to its resolution (approximately 360 × 480i/576i).
+The current generation of iPod Nanos has LDTV screens, as do the first three generations of iPod Touch and iPhone (480×320).
+For the first years of its existence, YouTube offered only one low-definition resolution of 320x240p at 30fps or less.
+A standard, consumer-grade videotape can be considered SDTV due to its resolution (approximately 360 × 480i/576i).

 SD

-Standard-definition television or SDTV refers to two different resolutions: 576i, with 576 interlaced lines of resolution, derived from the European-developed PAL and SECAM systems; and 480i based on the American National Television System Committee NTSC system.
+Standard-definition television or SDTV refers to two different resolutions: 576i, with 576 interlaced lines of resolution, derived from the European-developed PAL and SECAM systems, and 480i based on the American National Television System Committee NTSC system.
 SDTV is a television system that uses a resolution that is not considered to be either high-definition television (720p, 1080i, 1080p, 1440p, 4K UHDTV, and 8K UHD) or enhanced-definition television (EDTV 480p).
-In North America, digital SDTV is broadcast in the same 4:3 aspect ratio as NTSC signals with widescreen content being center cut.
+In North America, digital SDTV is broadcast in the same 4:3 aspect ratio as NTSC signals, with widescreen content being center cut.
 However, in other parts of the world that used the PAL or SECAM color systems, standard-definition television is now usually shown with a 16:9 aspect ratio, with the transition occurring between the mid-1990s and mid-2000s.
-Older programs with a 4:3 aspect ratio are shown in the United States as 4:3 with non-ATSC countries preferring to reduce the horizontal resolution by anamorphically scaling a pillarboxed image.
+Older programs with a 4:3 aspect ratio are shown in the United States as 4:3, with non-ATSC countries preferring to reduce the horizontal resolution by anamorphically scaling a pillarboxed image.